 Panelists are required to:

 BAC solicits panelist nominations from the Brooklyn arts community on an ongoing basis.
-If you would like to nominate yourself, or another community leader or arts professional whom you believe would be a valuable addition to a BAC panel, please complete the panelist nomination form below.
+If you would like to nominate yourself, or another community leader or arts professional whom you believe would be a valuable addition to a BAC panel, you are welcome to apply.